2 4 0 T U R B O . C O M

 RENNSTEIG TOOL:

-Since the TYPE 2 terminal has two hooks, it will be much more difficult to release from the connector housing using a simple pick.
-It's possible to use TWO PICKS (like that used for the Type 1), however the proper tool like this makes life so much easier for releasing these terminals.
+Since the TYPE 2 terminal has two hooks, it will be much more difficult to release from a connector housing using a simple pick.
+It's possible to use TWO PICKS (like the pick used for the Type 1), however a better tool like can make life easier.

 https://www.digikey.com/en/products/detail/rennsteig-tools-inc/680-12093647/13573494

 This tool is inserted as shown ABOVE.
-It will depress the two hooks at the same time.
-Then the wire and terminal is easily pulled out from the rear of the connector housing.
+It will depress the TWO HOOKS at the same time.
+Then the wire and terminal is usually easier to pull out from the rear of the connector housing.

-And here's a video for removing this terminal using a BOBBY PIN.
+Here's a video someone made for a home-made tool to remove this terminal using a FLAT BOBBY PIN.

 https://www.youtube.com/watch?v=oDWKcAiLJ_Y